cytomining/DeepProfiler-handbook/_sources/docs/07-profiling.md

 ## **7.3 Profiling with ImageNet pre-trained model:**

-Pre-trained ImageNet model is downloaded automatically for EfficientNet or ResNet.
+Pre-trained ImageNet model is downloaded automatically for EfficientNet or ResNet to the cache folder of Keras.

 The _profile_ section of your config should be adjusted: `checkpoint` field will have `None` and `use_pretrained_input_size` is set according to the chosen model.